-The Education Alumni Association Graduate Medals are presented annually to a Master's or Certificate of Advanced Study graduate and a doctoral graduate at the College of Education Convocation.
-The recipients will deliver a convocation address on behalf of their class.
+The Education Alumni Association Outstanding Student Medallion (non-monetary award) is presented annually to a Bachelor's graduate, a Master's or Certificate of Advanced Study graduate, and a Doctoral graduate at the College of Education Convocation.
+The recipients are recognized publicly at the annual Distinguished Alumni Awards banquet in the spring, and also deliver the convocation address on behalf of their class.
+Their name is also placed on a permanent plaque in the College of Education building.
 Criteria for selection include outstanding scholarship, service to the College of Education and campus, and potential leadership in the field of education.
-Nominations, due in February, are solicited from faculty and staff.
+Nominations, due in mid-March, are solicited from faculty and staff.
 The Awards Committee of the Educational Alumni Association makes the final selection.